angka/silly-lobster-climb/README.md

 # Welcome to EMR Contact Lens
-# i build this application because ai don't know any medical record that suits my need
+# i build this application because i don't know any medical record that suits my need
 # i hope you enjoy my work with AI
 # Angka